 In entering the Alternative Resolution Process, the Parties agree that any testimony and evidence (including admissions of responsibility) they share or receive during the Alternative Resolution Process concerning the allegations of the Formal Complaint is confidential.
 No evidence concerning the allegations obtained within the Alternative Resolution Process may be disseminated to any person, provided that any Party to the Alternative Resolution Process may generally discuss the allegations under investigation with a parent, friend, advisor, or other source of emotional support, or with an advocacy organization.
-As a condition of entering the Alternative Resolution Process, any evidence shared or received during the Alternative Resolution Process or College Appeal.
+As a condition of entering the Alternative Resolution Process, any evidence shared or received during the Alternative Resolution Process may not be used in any subsequent Formal Resolution Process or College Appeal.